genovese/frplib/src/frplib/data/playground-help/actions.md

 + `unfold` :: Accepts any kind and shows the unfolded tree.

++ `clean` :: Accepts any kind and removes any branches that are numerically zero according to a specified tolerance (default 1e-16)

 + `FRP.sample` :: activate clones of a given FRP.
 Also accepts a kind.